-- 1. Students must maintain a cumulative GPA of 3.0 or above. - 2.
-Students must also earn a minimum of B- in all required occupational therapy courses. - 3.
-Two grades of C+ or below will result in automatic dismissal from the program. - 4.
-One grade of F will result in the automatic dismissal from the program.
+- 1. Maintain a cumulative GPA of 3.0 or above. - a.
+Only courses taken at PNWU in the MSOT curriculum are used to compute a student's Cumulative GPA. - b.
+All grades for courses attempted in the MSOT program will be used in computing the Cumulative GPA for the purposes of determining academic standing. - 2.
+Earn a minimum of B- in all required occupational therapy courses. - a.
+Two grades of C+ or below will result in automatic dismissal from the program. - b.
+One grade of F will result in the automatic dismissal from the program. - 3.
+Earn > proficient performance/meets standards score in Level I Academic Fieldwork Education experiences. - 4.
+Achieve a cumulative midterm grade of B- or greater or achieve a passing score at midterm for Level II Fieldwork Education experiences.